Operation Cowboy: Prelude

-Battle
+The operation

 General Patton, who agreed to the operation, gave orders to quickly create a task force, but available troops were scarce.
 Assigned were two small cavalry reconnaissance troops with M8 scout cars, some M8 howitzer motor carriages and two M24 Chaffee light tanks and a screening infantry force of 325 men.
 The task force was commanded by Major Robert P. Andrews.
 The path to the farm was 20 miles long, into still German-occupied territory.
 Thousands of German troops, including two understrength armoured divisions, were still present.
 Among them was the 11th Panzer Division that a few days later would surrender at Passau.

 After having passed German defences at the border, with the help of an artillery barrage by the XII Corps, Andrews secured the farm.
 He was then confronted with the task of evacuating the horses.
 As the horses outnumbered the men in the task force, Andrews enrolled many Allied POWs, including British, New Zealanders, French, Poles and Serbs, who were freed from concentration camps in the area.
 Andrews also gave arms to the German soldiers of the Heer and the Luftwaffe, even if they were formally prisoners of war.
 He also accepted the help of a Russian anticommunist Cossack, Prince Amassov.
 Amassov led a small force of Cossack cavalry that had deserted the German 1st Cossack Cavalry Division and was present in the area.

 After arriving at the farm, Colonel Reed looked for vehicles to move the pregnant horses and new-born foals.
 Meanwhile Major Andrews turned over the task force to his deputy, Captain Thomas M. Stewart.
 Before being able to evacuate the farm the composite force was attacked twice by Waffen-SS infantry.
 Both attacks were repelled with some dead and wounded.
 The SS unit suffered more losses and eventually retreated.
 Immediately afterwards, Stewart managed to evacuate the horses.
 Some horses were mounted and the rest were herded, leaving just as the first Soviet T-34 appeared in sight.
 The Soviets did not oppose the evacuation.
 The operation was concluded when all the horses were loaded into trucks near the border and secured behind American lines.

 In popular culture

 The 1963 American adventure war film Miracle of the White Stallions released by Walt Disney, is loosely based on Operation Cowboy.
+Several non-fiction books have been published on the topic of Operation Cowboy including: